 Warhol gained recognition, partly, for his iconic celebrity portraits.
 Prior to this portfolio, Andy had taken a break from creating portraits and focused on publishing works like Flowers.
 But he had an urge to return to portraits and wanted to draw the most famous person at the time.
 The decision to paint Mao came from a conversation with Bruno Bischofberger, who suggested Warhol paint important figures of the 20th century.
 He mentioned Albert Eisntein (who Warhol painted in his Jews series), but Warhol read in Life magazine that Chairman Mao was the most famous person in the world.
 His proclivity to paint powerful figures is evident all throughout his body of work.
 In the 1970s and 80s, Warhol painted characters like Jimmy Carter, Queen Elizabeth, and Sigmund Freud.

 Warhol officially decided to use Mao as his subject once Nixon announced his visit to China.
 Warhol made a satirical remark that “Since fashion is art now and Chinese is in fashion, I could make a lot of money… Mao would be really nutty not to believe in it, it’d just be fashion but the same portrait you can buy in the poster store”.
-A year later, Warhol published Mao 98, proving to be one of his greatest accomplishments.
+A year later, Warhol published his Mao series, proving to be one of his greatest accomplishments.

 The chosen portrait of Mao was widely produced in China, and is immediately recognizable.
 The photo was extremely interesting to Warhol, because of its proliferation and its similarity to a silkscreen.
 This collection is yet another play on Warhol’s interest between parallels among political propaganda and mass advertising.